BinomialLLC/basis_universal/README.md

 - Encoder now supports being compiled to WebAssembly using emscripten.
 (Currently multithreading is disabled, but we hope to enable it soon once we figure out why std::function and lambdas are failing with a stack overflow.)
 - Added the webgl/encode directory, which compiles the encoder and transcoder to WebAssembly.
 - Added the webgl/encode_test sample, which shows how to use the compressor from JavaScript.
 - Added new API's to the JavaScript wrappers in webgl/transcoder/basis_wrappers.cpp.
 There are now JavaScript wrappers for  compression, container independent transcoding, and .basis file information retrieival.
 Added lots of comments to basis_wrappers.cpp.
+Every codec feature is now available from JavaScript.

 3/25/20 release notes:
 - Added fuzz-safe JPEG reading.
 We support full-safe JPEG/BMP/TGA/PNG now.